scriptPilot/app-framework/DOCUMENTATION.md

   - `npm run ftp` to deploy static files to your FTP server
   - `npm run xcode` to deploy static files as iOS Xcode project
   - `npm run studio` to deploy static files as Android Studio project

-  For rollback, add ` -- --version x.y.z` parameter to any deployment command.

 - Backup
   - `npm run backup` to create a snapshot of the Firebase database and user list